spirit-dev/Oauth2ClientBundle/README.md

 ## DOCUMENT BEING WRITTEN

-Getting Started With SpiritDevOAuth2ClientBundle
+Getting Started With SpiritDevO-Auth2ClientBundle
 =========================================

-## Prerequisites
+## Introduction
-This bundle is a client side OAuth managment.
-It is fully working with API OAuth2ManagerSide (comming soon)
+OAuth2ClientBundle is an OAuth2 flow manager.
+Define your API grants, your rendering template and thats all.
+It manages for you token flows from [OAuth2](http://oauth.net/2/) Protocol.
+It also provides a direct login to API side.
+Take a look to the following to get started with OAuth2ClientBundle ;)

 ## Installation